OCFL/extensions/docs/0002-N-tuple-tree.md

   * type: integer
   * range: 0,32
   * default:
-* object root format
+* short object root
   * description: Indicates how the OCFL object root directory name should be generated from the identifier
   * type: enumerated
-  * range: Full,Stripped,Tail
+  * range: FALSE,TRUE
-  * default: Stripped
+  * default: FALSE

 ## Detailed explanation

-The approach described here is a generalisation of the [PairTree](https://tools.ietf.org/html/draft-kunze-pairtree-01) algorithm designed to be more flexible as file storage technolgies have developed.
+The approach described here is a generalisation of the [PairTree](https://tools.ietf.org/html/draft-kunze-pairtree-01) algorithm designed to be more flexible as file storage technologies have developed.
 Conventional filesystems are generally better able to handle large numbers of files in a directory and object stores tend to favour much flatter storage hierarchies.
 In short, the approach is to derive a unique file path for an OCFL object from its unique identifier in a programmatic and repeatable manner.

 ### identifier length